 The Institution and/or Grantholder shall promptly supply any information relevant to the Grant that is reasonably requested by the Charity or its funding partners.

-If the Institution or Grantholder fail to comply with any of the provisions of the Offer of Award, the Charity shall, having given reasonable notice to the Institution and the Grantholder of the failure to comply, have the right to terminate the Grant forthwith.
+If the Institution or Grantholder fail to comply with any of the provisions of the Offer of Award, the Charity shall, having given three months written notice to the Institution and the Grantholder of the failure to comply, have the right to terminate the Grant forthwith.

 If the Grant is to be accepted the Offer of Award should be signed by the Grantholder and the authorised signatory of the Institution and returned to the Charity within 30 days of the date of issue shown on the Offer of Award.